Find options for help

 Important Notice

 This page offers general information and statewide resources for navigating California's behavioral health system.
 Laws, procedures, and services change over time and vary by county.
 This page is for educational purposes only.
-It is not legal advice, medical advice, or crisis counseling, and it cannot evaluate whether anyone meets legal standards for detention, conservatorship, CARE Court, or involuntary treatment.
+It is not legal advice, medical advice, or crisis counseling.
 QTS is a consulting firm and does not provide legal representation through this page or otherwise.
 Please seek independent legal counsel, medical professionals, or appropriate public agencies for guidance on a specific situation.
 Inclusion of a resource on this page is not an endorsement.

-If you are in immediate danger: call 911
+If you or someone you know are in immediate danger: call 911

 Suicidal thoughts or mental health crisis: call or text 988